rrra/www/content/post/2021/the-january-club-meeting-will-be-virtual.md

 tags = []
 +++
 The January RRRA Business Meeting will be conducted through the  Zoom teleconferencing service.
-Connection information for the RRRA Virtual Club Meeting available in the [President's January Zoom meeting invitation](https://lists.rrra.org/pipermail/announce/2021-January/000539.html).
+Connection information for the RRRA Virtual Club Meeting may be found in the [President's January Zoom meeting invitation](https://lists.rrra.org/pipermail/announce/2021-January/000539.html).

 Club Members are reminded that annual membership renewals are due at the